Chinese vs Mandarin 🤔 What’s the Truth?

 DID YOU KNOW – Mandarin in Chinese is spoken as 普通话 (pǔ tōng huà) which literally translates to common tongue.

-As we’ve touched upon already, Chinese is the umbrella term for a huge number of dialects, all of which we won’t delve into right now!
+As we’ve touched upon already, Chinese is the umbrella term for a vast number of dialects, all of which we won’t delve into right now!

 However, just to give you an idea of how Mandarin dwarfs the other dialects see here…